mykolaharmash/hyntax/README.md

   Optional.

-  Token object of an atrribute key.
-There is a case when attribute might not have a key but have a value at the same time, it is when attribute is written like this ```<div =foo></div>```, it's invalid HTML but it's possible.
+  Token object of an attribute key.
+There is a case when attribute might not have a key but have a value at the same time, it is when an attribute is written like this ```<div =foo></div>```, it's invalid HTML but it's possible.

 - ```startWrapper<Token>```